m4v1/celebapi-express/README.md

 If you want to use to cache system, you need to have [Redis](https://redis.io/download) installed.

-In production you can use [Sentry.io](https://sentry.io/) to log exceptions.
+In production environmnet you can use:

+[Sentry.io](https://sentry.io/) to log exceptions.
 Configure related variables in your .env file.

+[Datadog](https://www.datadoghq.com/) as an apm for your API.
+Set USE_DATADOG to true in your .env config file to enable tracing.

 ## Installation